 Hearty pub grub at its best.
 Go for the humble fish and chip, soup & sambo combo or one of the specials like Guinness & leek sausages with mustard mash.
 Wash it down with one of their craft ales or ciders.
 Delish.

 You’ll find the original Murphy’s in Dingle and a new second branch has just opened, proving the popularity of their homemade ice cream.
 Try the Dingle gin or sea salt flavours, but you can never go wrong with the brown bread variety!
 The staff couldn’t be cuter either, I’m not even an ice cream fan, but this is a must in Dingle!

 Heading into it’s third year in business, this family run place has filled the gap in the market in Dingle for quality coffee.
 Gorgeous interiors, cakes, staff and flat whites.
 What more could you want?

 Another family-run Dingle establishment, with a homely vibe.
 Specialising in seafood, they do an excellent value Early Bird with three courses for €33.
 Glad to see some lovely Albariño wine on the menu too, the perfect accompaniment to locally caught fresh fish.

-A weekend in Dingle: Things to do
+Dingle Staycation: Things to do

 Recommended on a Twitter shout out for things to do in Dingle, the lads at Dingle Surf are the ones to go to.
 Meet in the town and head out to the beautiful sandy beach at the foothills of Mount Brandon via the stunning Conor Pass.
 The guys have you covered with surf boards, wet suits and quality tuition.
 In total, you’ll be gone for about three and a half hours, make sure to bring water and maybe snacks for after plus towels and warm clothes.
 I was absolutely awful at it and dying of a hangover, but those waves blew the cobwebs away and I was literally wiped out after.
 You’ll want to see above for re-fuel recommendations post surf.